Working-with-NET/dotnet-newsfeed/CLA.md

 5. Code of Conduct

-All Contributions must adhere to the community’s Code of Conduct (link to be provided).
+All Contributions must adhere to the community’s [Code_of_Conduct.MD].
 Respectful collaboration is expected at all times.

 6. Submission Process